kkruecke/hack-language-yahoo-finance-scrapper/README.md

 * The base url of the Yahoo financial data
 * the xpath query used to return the HTML table with the data
+* The start column in the html table from which to extract cell text
+* The end column in the html table from which to extract cell text

 The date entered, passed on the command line, is used to construct the specific url path that is then appended to the base url.